Trendmasters

 In 1999, the company released a line of animated watches called C-watches.
 These watches allowed the user to set alarms for Mon-Fri, alerted the user to mealtimes, and had many other uses and animations.
 Special editions of these watches included the *NSYNC edition, Austin Powers Edition, Pro Wrestling Edition, Pokémon Edition, Star Wars Edition, etc.

-Trendmasters produced the War Planets toy line, which spawned a successful television series entitled Shadow Raiders, however, the series is off the air and the figures have ceased production since Trendmasters closed.
-In addition, the company created the Rumble Robots toy line in 2001, as well as the Wuv luv line of fuzzy toys.
-It also created the KittyCatz and PuppyDogz line for the game Petz, which contains the combined games Dogz and Catz.
+Trendmasters produced the War Planets toy line, which led to the creation of the television series Shadow Raiders; however, the series is off the air and the figures have ceased production since Trendmasters closed.
+In addition, the company created the Rumble Robots toy line in 2001, as well as the Wuv Luv line of fuzzy toys.
+Trendmasters also created the KittyCatz and PuppyDogz line for the game Petz, which contains the combined games Dogz and Catz.
 They were also ingame as advertising for the real toys.
-Petz 5, the last old-school style Petz version, made in 2002, still had these, and there was no update system to get these out of game.
+Petz 5, the last old-school style Petz version, made in 2002, still had these, and there was no update system to get these out of the game.
 The company also produced the Starcastle line, a series of fantasy castle playsets for girls, each with an interior containing hidden secrets and treasures depending on the theme of the castle.

-Ironically, although the figures based on the classic Godzilla series are often attributed for Trendmasters' rise in popularity, the failure of the extravagant toy line from the 1998 film is sometimes blamed for its ultimate demise – retailers refused figures for Godzilla: The Series due to the failure of the 1998 toy line.
-However, while the 1998 Godzilla line proved to be a loss for many retailers, Trendmasters made a profit, and the company continued to do well for several years.
+Although the figures based on the classic Godzilla series are often attributed to Trendmasters' rise in popularity, the failure of the extravagant toy line from the 1998 film is sometimes blamed for its ultimate demise – retailers refused figures for Godzilla: The Series due to the failure of the 1998 toy line.
+However, while the 1998 Godzilla line proved to be a loss for many retailers, Trendmasters profited for several years.

 Legacy

-Trendmasters remains remembered for its success & innovation, and the 1998 Godzilla film products produced by the company have become some of the most purchased and expensive vintage toy items in online stores such as eBay and Amazon due to their rarity.
+Trendmasters is remembered for the 1998 Godzilla film products made by the company have become some of the most purchased and expensive vintage toy items in online stores such as eBay and Amazon due to their rarity.

 Many of Trendmasters' employees went on to work at Cepia, which was founded after Trendmasters closed.